dhrruvtokas/blaze/README.md

 # Overview

-Blaze is a standard webrowser which is constructed with the help of Visual Studio, the web browser is a minimalistic representation of the Edge Broser which was created by Microsoft.
+Blaze is a standard webrowser which is constructed with the help of Visual Studio, the web browser is a minimalistic representation of the Edge Browser which was created by Microsoft.

 # Project installation